vianetz/secure-cookies-magento1/README.md

 2. Disable Magento compilation feature (if activated): _System > Tools > Compiler_

 #### a) Installation with composer (recommended)
-3. Run `composer install vianetz/secure-cookies-magento1`
+3. Run `composer require vianetz/secure-cookies-magento1`

 #### or b) Installation with modman
 3. Clone this repository into your modman folder and run `modman deploy-all`